-International HR principles and standards present vital added value for companies to demonstrate and apply their HR commitments.
-However, even the most well-meaning businesses face challenges in understanding what is required of them to promote and protect women's HR as shown above.
-More substantive guidance and opportunities for open dialogue will enable businesses to slowly but surely learn to navigate hostile environments and social norms, to contribute to the greater realisation of women's HR; walking the talk on driving positive change is a marathon, not a sprint.
+Human rights obligations and responsibilities are new concepts for many businesses, and even the most well-meaning companies can face challenges in understanding what is required of them to promote and protect women's HR as shown in this paper.
+More substantive guidance and specific requirements at the project level would enable businesses to learn to navigate hostile environments and social norms, to contribute to the greater realisation of women's HR.
+Walking the talk on driving positive change is a marathon, not a sprint.